wechuli/python-deepdive/Part 2/Section 02 - Sequences/notes.md

 In general sequence types support the Python built-in function `len()`

 To support this all we need to do is implement the `__len__` method in our custom sequence type.

+### Stable Sorts

+A stable sort is one that maintains the relative order of items that have equal keys